 A quote from Satsang with Tyohar

-Reuniting women and men, children and families to the earth and the essence of the moon, this sacred four-day ceremonial dance is a remembrance of the ancient traditions of these lands of the Americas.
-Through sharing sacred songs, teachings, and movement, a deep and profound healing can be accessed.
+Reuniting women, men and children with the Earth and the essence of the Moon, this sacred, four-day ceremonial dance is a remembrance of the ancient traditions of these lands of the Americas.
+Through sharing sacred songs, teachings and movement, a deep and profound healing can be evoked.
 Each step is a prayer.
 PachaMama makes an offering of its time, sleep and comfort while sending up prayers, songs, wishes and gratitude – as a collective and as individuals.